Arnab-Developer/gethashcode-comparison/README.md

 I did same test with a `string` value and found that it returns same value if the application is running for every requests.
 But if I restart the app then it returns different value.
-So for `string` `Object.GetHashCode()` return same value until the app domain is not restarted.
+So for `string` `Object.GetHashCode()` return same value until the app domain is restarted.

 So the conclution is never store return value of `Object.GetHashCode()` out of application to check the object equality.